-Is Shopify Down — Downtime Status & Fixes
+Is Shopify Down?
+(Live Status & Fixes)

-When Was The Last Shopify Down?
+When Was The Last Time Shopify Was Down?

-How Long Does Shopify Outage Typically Last?
+How Long Does a Shopify Outage Typically Last?

 Shopify outages typically last anywhere from a few minutes to an hour, depending on the underlying cause.
 While Shopify boasts a high uptime of around 99.99%, minor disruptions due to maintenance or technical glitches can occur.
 More extensive outages caused by server issues or cyberattacks may take longer to resolve.